 Eric said you very rarely hear about sidecar wrecks.
 These people are extremely cautious; they are not out on the freeways; typically they are on slower side roads.
 Sidecars also don't go very fast.

-100% of filmmaker proceeds from local screenings and 25% of DVD and On-Demand sales will be donated to animal rescue organizations nationwide.
-For more information, visit http://www.sidecardogs.com.
+100% of filmmaker proceeds from local screenings and 25% of DVD and On-Demand sales were donated to animal rescue organizations nationwide.

 The Dogfather's Grooming Tip with Joey Villani

-Because there is no regulation, Joey advises anyone that is going to take their pet to a professional grooming salon; there are certain questions that you need to ask.
+Because there is no regulation, Joey advises anyone taking their pet to a professional grooming salon should ask certain questions.